Pratapgarh State: History

 Maharana Kumbha ruled Chittorgarh in the 14th century.
 Due to a dispute with his younger brother Kshemkarn he expelled him from his territory.
 Kshemkarn's family was refugee for some time and lived in the Aravalli Range in the southern area of Rajasthan.
 In 1425 Kanthal state was founded.
 In 1514 Rajkumar Surajmal became the ruler of Devgarh, and this raj later came to be known as Pratapgarh raj.
 As the environment of Devgarh was not found to be suitable by the royal family, one of the descendants of Raja Surajmal, Rajkumar Pratap Singh started to build a new town near Devgarh in 1698 and named it Pratapgarh.
+Pratapgarh first entered into relations with the British with a treaty in 1804, which Lord Cornwallis subsequently cancelled.
+A new treaty was signed in 1818, entering Pratapgarh into a subsidiary alliance.

 Rulers

 They had the right to a 15 gun salute.